confluentinc/cp-docker-images/docs/quickstart.rst

-.. _quickstart :
+.. _docker_quickstart :

 Quickstart
 ==========

 In this section, we provide a simple guide for running a Kafka cluster along with all of the other Confluent Platform components.
 By the end of this quickstart, you will have successfully installed and run a simple deployment including each component with Docker.

 In order to keep things simple, this quickstart guide is limited to a single node Confluent Platform cluster.
-For more advanced tutorials, you can refer to the following guides:
+For more advanced tutorials, you can refer to the `tutorials section <tutorials.html>`_ of this documentation.

-* Securing Your Cluster on Docker
-* Running in a Clustered Environment

 It is also worth noting that we will be configuring Kafka and Zookeeper to store data locally in the Docker containers.
-However, you can also refer to our `bla bla bla <addlink.com>`_ for an example of how to add mounted volumes to the host machine to persist data in the event that the container stops running.
+However, you can also refer to our `documentation on Docker external volumes <operations/external-volumes.html>`_ for an example of how to add mounted volumes to the host machine to persist data in the event that the container stops running.
 This is important when running a system like Kafka on Docker, as it relies heavily on the filesystem for storing and caching messages.

 Installing & Running Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this tutorial, we'll run Docker using the Docker client.
-If you are interested in information on using Docker Compose to run the images, `we have docs for that too <addlink>`_.
+If you are interested in information on using Docker Compose to run the images, :ref:`we have docs for that too <quickstart_compose>`.

 To get started, you'll need to first `install Docker and get it running <https://docs.docker.com/engine/installation/>`_.
 The CP Docker Images require Docker version 1.11 or greater.